 If you’re a “gearhead,” you know just how rough it can be to work on your car in your garage during the winter time.
 Not only is the garage cold, but it’s usually covered in slush and water.
 Luckily, there’s a maintenance-free solution that most car guys and gals have only dreamed about: a heated garage floor and heated driveway.
 This will reduce the amount of snow and slush that makes its way into your garage.
 And, for the slush that does get in, the garage floor-heating system will melt it and even evaporate the water, so you’re left with a clear, dry floor.
-Plus, the floor will be heated, which makes working on a car substantially more enjoyable during the winter months.
+Plus, with garage radiant floor heat, working on a car substantially more enjoyable during the winter months.

 A floor-heating system for your garage and driveway might sound too good to be true.
 If you’re looking for a catch, you might be wondering how much a system like this would cost.
 Again, you’d be pleasantly surprised!

-To heat a garage floor, you’d want to purchase a floor-heating system from WarmlyYours.
+For garage radiant floor heat, you’d want to purchase a floor-heating system from WarmlyYours.
 If you’re building a new garage and the concrete slab hasn’t been poured yet, you should select our Slab Heating system.
 These systems are embedded in freshly poured concrete and radiate 20 watts per square foot upward through the slab to warm the floor.
 For a typical two-car garage*, a slab-heating system would cost approximately $4,000 with an average operating cost of $4.81 per day.**

 If your garage is already finished, however, you can retrofit it with our TempZone™ floor-heating system.
 This system would be installed over your existing concrete slab (without any underlayment in between) and covered with ½ inch of cement.
 This option only minimally raises the garage floor and radiates about 15 watts per square foot upward to melt snow and keep the floor toasty warm.
 A system like this would cost about $4,500 for an average two-car garage with an operating cost of about $3.61 per day.